 Two breakthroughs, their discovery (Schmidt 1963) and identification of their black hole engines (Lynden-Bell \& Rees 1971), marked the arrival of a new era of higher redshift astronomy.
 Their physical understanding has been one of astronomy's greatest challenges.
 This is because the QSOs' efficiency in energy production causes them to employ every conceivable channel for energy transfer right across the electromagnetic spectrum, plus radiation driven mass loss.
 A review for $Nature$ by Antonucci (2013) claimed "Quasars still defy explanation", and, while much knowledge has been added, that statement remains true today.

 A different way of looking at the physics is to consider their fuelling.
 This has worked well with stellar evolution, but, as in stellar evolution, it tells us about the numbers of objects at different stages, not, for example, details of their spectral energy distribution, which is a product of much more involved physics, see e.g. Porras-Valverde \etal ( 2025).
-Here we consider their possible formation as primordial black holes (PBH $\S$2) (Bicknell \& Henricksen 1979; Volonteri, Habouzit \& Colpi 2021; Davies, Miller \& Bellovary, 2011, Lupi \etal 2014; Ziparo, Gallerani \& Ferrara 2025; Cai \etal 2024; Dayal \& Maiolino 2025; Sobrinho \& Augusto 2024) during the radiation dominated era (RE) of the universe (Mould 2025).
+Here we consider their possible formation as primordial black holes (PBH $\S$2) (Bicknell \& Henricksen 1979; Volonteri, Habouzit \& Colpi 2021; Davies, Miller \& Bellovary, 2011, Lupi \etal 2014; Belotsky \etal 2019; Ziparo, Gallerani \& Ferrara 2025; Cai \etal 2024; Dayal \& Maiolino 2025; Sobrinho \& Augusto 2024; Li, Huang \& Piao 2025, Zhang \etal 2025; Hooper, Ireland, \& Krnjaic 2025; Liu \& Bromm 2025; Prole \& Regan 2025 ) during the radiation dominated era (RE) of the universe (Mould 2025).
 Parameterizing variables that we don't know, we find we can successfully conform the model to their average bolometric luminosity ($\S$2) and the luminosity function in $\S$3.
 In $\S$4 we draw attention to the imprint of inflation on the origin of the seeds of SMBH, and conclude that the model can be further tested with galaxy formation simulations and large volume surveys for QSOs with JWST, and also the forthcoming $Roman$ space telescope and other observations.